 The size of cottage you choose to buy will also impact the amount of work you need to put in to ensure it is guest ready.
 It will come as no surprise that larger cottages take longer to clean, cost more to run and can be harder to book as you will require larger groups to come together; but if you can get it right you are guaranteed to earn more from a larger property than a small property, which may be important for you as an owner.

 When guests stay at a holiday cottage they are looking for the full experience, this means a bed in a room and a kitchen with appliances is expected and standard across all accommodation providers, therefore, to stand out from the competition adding highly desired amenities puts your property on a pedestal.

-Hot tubs, swimming pools, games rooms and sports facilities are frequently requested and searched for when guests are looking for their special holiday cottage.
+Cottage with Hot tubs, swimming pools, games rooms and sports facilities are frequently requested and searched for when guests are looking for their special holiday cottage.
 Not only will these amenities help you stand out from the crowded holiday cottage market but it will also allow you to charge a higher rental and you are more likely to get positive reviews from happy guests, which will have a positive impact upon future bookings.

 The importance of a well-designed website for your holiday property business.